How to Become an Archaeologist: A Step-by-Step Guide

 Explore and Learn

-Begin by exploring books, documentaries, and online resources about archaeology.
+Begin by exploring books on archaeology, documentaries on archaeology, and online resources about archaeology.
 Visit museums, historical sites, and attend public lectures or workshops if possible.
 This initial exploration will deepen your understanding of the field and help confirm your interest in pursuing archaeology as a career.

 Participate in Volunteer Opportunities